 Scrub off speed before you get to the corner rather than panic-braking as you corner.
 You don't need to 'power around the corner', like you were told to by your driving instructor, but bikes nevertheless corner much better when the wheels are rolling freely rather than locking up.
 Braking in the corner can cause you to skid.
 It can also make the bike 'sit up' from its banked over position, which will make you less stable.
 Exercise caution when you're cornering on an unfamiliar road: you don't know how steep the bend will be, what the camber of the corner will be, or what the surface will be like.
 Better safe than sorry.

-If the road is wet or icy, take corners slower There's less surface friction so the tyres can easily slide if you bank the bike over.
-Slow down so that you don't have to.
+It should go without saying that if roads are wet or icy, cyclists should be extra cautious and take corners slower than they usually would.
+There's less surface friction so the tyres can easily slide if you bank the bike over.
 Keep a sharp eye out for things like drain covers and road studs.
 Cornering on wet metal causes crashes.
 If you've taken the lane, you'll have more room to get around such obstacles.

 Roads that have recently been gritted often have drifts of grit in the corners.
 Steer clear of them by avoiding hugging the edge of the road.